The leader who became a peacebuilder: Auwalu's story

 However, the camp community that Auwalu and his colleagues had pledged to safeguard, often accused the CJTF of favoritism and partiality when mediating conflicts.
 This caused great distrust between the two parties, as a result the community stopped sharing vital information with the CJTF, and began openly accusing the CJTF of scheming with the insurgents.
 This troubled Auwalu and the State Emergency Management Agency officials at the camp, whom he often reports to in the course of his work.

-Auwalu was recommended to join International Alert’s training, which conducted through our project.
+Auwalu was recommended to join International Alert Nigeria’s training, conducted through our project Hadin Kan Mu Karfin Mu (Our unity, our strength).
 Together with 24 other community leaders, he received training on conflict mediation, peacebuilding, public speaking, facilitation skills and conflict-sensitivity.
-The population of the Teachers’ Village Camp in Maiduguri is mostly made up of people from Baga, Kukawa and Ngala, therefore it was easy for the camp leaders to identify Auwalu as an indigene of Baga and coupled with his dedication as a CJTF member, he was considered an ideal candiate for this.
+The population of the Teachers’ Village Camp in Maiduguri is mostly made up of people from Baga, Kukawa and Ngala, therefore it was easy for the camp leaders to identify Auwalu as an person from Baga.
+Coupled with his dedication as a CJTF member, he was considered an ideal candidate for this.

 The training I received on trauma consciousness, signs and symptoms of psychosocial distress and application of psychosocial support helped me to understand how to manage survivors who exhibit symptoms without creating further conflict, while also facilitating appropriate referral process for specialised support and services.